 LG 24 inch 4K UHD is based on IPS, which offers accurate picture quality.
 This 4K monitor makes the picture quality as more realistic as possible without any distortion.
 Suppose you are looking for a 4K monitor that has accurate and correct colors for video editing.
 In that case, this is the one for you.

 6. Samsung LC27F591 – 27″ curved monitor for video editing

 The Samsung LC27F591 curved monitor issues 1800R deep curvature which makes viewing a larger display more accessible and enhances your depth perception.
 It evenly minimizes the peripheral distraction.
 With this core user-friendliness, get can also expect to enjoy –

 Enriching visual experience

-Samsung’s new crystal colour technology enables stunning vivid pictures with more vibrant colours.
+Samsung’s new crystal color technology enables stunning vivid pictures with more vibrant colors.
 Additionally, the 3000:1 contrast ratio can deliver brilliant whites and deeper blacks, giving you a clear view of the brightest and darkest scenes.

 4ms response time detects the fastest on-screen video response with minimal blur.

 Built-in, the dual 5-watt stereo speaker, will let you enjoy games, movies, or any audio content.
 Now that’s, not a lot, but I think it’s better than mute.